 Assignment: Neither Party has the right to assign this MOU or any of its responsibilities hereunder.

-Endorsement: SITES JPA shall not in any way state or imply that this MOU, or the results of this MOU, is an endorsement by the Federal government, Department of the Interior, or Reclamation or its organizational units, employees, products, or services except to the extent permission is granted by an authorized representative of Reclamation.
+Endorsement: Sites JPA shall not in any way state or imply that this MOU, or the results of this MOU, is an endorsement by the Federal government, Department of the Interior, or Reclamation or its organizational units, employees, products, or services except to the extent permission is granted by an authorized representative of Reclamation.

 Regulatory Compliance: Both Parties acknowledge and agree to comply with all applicable laws and regulations of the Federal, State, and local environmental, cultural, and paleontological resource protection laws and regulations as applicable to the activities or projects for this MOU.
 These regulatory compliance requirements may include but are not limited to, the NEPA including the Council on Environmental Quality and Department of the Interior regulations implementing NEPA, the Clean Water Act, The Endangered Species Act, consultation with potentially affected tribes, and consultation with the State Historic Preservation Office.